saishnu25/website/README.md

 <br/>
 <br/>

-# 🛠 Installation and Setup Instructions
+# Installation and Setup Instructions

 Clone down this repository.
-You will need node.js and git installed globally on your machine..
+You will need node.js and git installed globally on your machine.

 Installation: `npm install`